A Bayesian View on the Dr. Evil Scenario: Reanalysis of Elga's thought experiments

-Elga then claims (a claim with which we agree) that one can determine the value of the left-hand side of Eq.~\eqref{EQN:C3} by considering what Al's credence in $H$ should be in \textsc{Coma} [where $(HA \hbox{ or } TD)$ accurately summarizes Al's predicament, by construction, were he to indeed awaken].
 Al's credence in $H$ in \textsc{Coma} is ascertained, by Elga, using the following argument (on p.~392)\footnote{ Here, we have modified the exact quote to accord with our notation, changing ``HEADS'' to $H$ and ``10\%'' to $P_0(H)$.}: \begin{quote} Before Al was put to sleep, he was sure that the {\it chance} of the coin landing heads was $P_0(H)$, and his credence in $H$ should have accorded with this chance: it too should have been $P_0(H)$.
 When he wakes up, his epistemic situation with respect to the coin is just the same as it was before he went to sleep.
 He has neither gained nor lost information relevant to the toss outcome.
 So his degree of belief in $H$ should continue to accord with the chance of $H$ at the time of the toss.
 In other words, his degree of belief in $H$ should continue to be $P_0(H)$. \end{quote} In short, Elga's claim is that in \textsc{Coma}, if Al awakens, he ought to continue to set his credence in the coin landing heads to the known chance of heads, $P_0(H)$.

 Given claims (C1), (C2), and (C3), Elga (correctly) concludes that $P(A)=P(D)=1/2$ in \textsc{Toss\&Duplication} and thus (by the reasoning described above) in \textsc{Duplication}.
 We, however, take issue with the justification provided for claim (C3).